OpenNebula/docs/source/administration/virtualization/vcenterg.rst

 - Migrate (and Migrate --live)
 - Stop

-Also, network management operations are present like the ability to attach/detach network interfaces.
+Also, network management operations are present like the ability to attach/detach network interfaces, as well as capacity (CPU and MEMORY) resizing operations and VNC connections if the ports are opened before hand.

 .. _reacquire_vcenter_resources: